-6 I believe verse 8 gives the 'secret'; let's consider the meaning with care.
+I believe verse 8 gives the 'secret'; let's consider the meaning with care.
 It is God who is powerful, not we.
 He it is who will cause to abound, not we ourselves.
 And what He causes to abound to us is "all grace".
 The grace in view here is the grace of giving (as in 2 Corinthians 8:1, "the grace of God given to the churches of Macedonia", which was precisely the grace to give, even beyond their means).
-Now the Text piles up emphatic words: "always, all, given to the poor; his righteousness endures forever."1-10 yes, the One who supplies2 seed to the sower and bread for food, so as to supply and multiply your seed for sowing and to increase the yield of your righteousness; 11 you being enriched in everything so as to always be generous, which passing through us produces thanksgiving to God.
+Now the Text piles up emphatic words: "always, all, sufficiency, everything, abound, every".
+All that emphasis serves to guarantee two results: we ourselves should always have enough (at least), and we should be a significant channel of blessing to others.
+Let's see how it works.